Inner page banner image that shows 4 light blue waves on top of one another

 Different Dryer Settings

-Drying your clothes with the correct setting can ensure they continue looking great long after you purchase them.
+Drying your clothes with the correct setting can ensure they look great long after you purchase them.
 Most dryers have a few different cycle settings, including:

-1. Air dry or air fluff: An air dry or air fluff setting does not use any heat and will use room temperature air from the surrounding area to dry your clothes.
-This cycle is best for wool, silk or clothing with embellishments.
+1. Air dry or air fluff: An air dry or air fluff setting does not use heat and uses room-temperature air from the surrounding area to dry your clothes.
+This cycle is best for wool, silk, or clothing with embellishments.

 2. Delicate or gentle: The delicate or gentle cycle uses low heat to keep clothing such as activewear safe from melting or stretching under high heat.

-3. Permanent press or wrinkle resistant: A permanent press setting is great for items like slacks and outerwear as it uses medium heat to dry your clothes without causing damage or creating wrinkles.
+3. Permanent press or wrinkle resistant: A permanent press setting is great for items like slacks and outerwear.
+It uses medium heat to dry clothes without causing damage or creating wrinkles.

-4. Regular: A regular dryer cycle can go by a few different names, like automatic or timed dry.
+4. Regular: A regular dryer cycle can be known by several different names, like automatic or timed dry.
 Since a regular dryer setting uses the highest heating temperature, it is ideal for items made from cotton and other robust fabrics.

 5. Steam cycle: Many newer dryers feature a steam setting for removing wrinkles from dry clothes or refreshing clothes with a slight odor.
 For example, you can use this cycle to freshen up a sweater that may have been sitting in your closet.